Sovetish Heymland

 criticism and the arts.
 It was also one of the few periodicals to encourage the younger generation of Soviet Yiddish writers.
 As the only Yiddish-language journal that was officially allowed by the Soviet authorities from the 1960s through the 1980s, Sovetish Heymland, under the editorship of Vergelis, was connected with almost all of the period's cultural output.
 Vergelis became an "unofficial censor of all Yiddish-language literature and the chief Central Committee consultant on matters relating to Soviet Jews."

+In May 2024, it was announced every issue of Sovetish heymland will be fully digitized.